There’s nothing more fun than trying to create a new cocktail that no one has ever made before.

-Whether you are basing this new concoction on an existing drink you know well, or simply throwing a few flavours together and seeing if they work, creating a cocktail from scratch is can be as fiddly and time-consuming as it is rewarding.
+Whether you are basing this new concoction on an existing drink you know well or simply throwing a few flavours together and seeing if they work, creating a cocktail from scratch can be as fiddly and time-consuming as it is rewarding.

-If you can do all of these things than you have a name that’s as memorable as the drink you’ve created.
+If you can do all of these things, then you have a name that’s as memorable as the drink you’ve created.

 Some things to consider